Is drug addiction a disease? Yes, it’s not a choice. Many people still do not know that substance use disorder is a chronic illness.

 Medication-Assisted Treatment for Addiction with Applegate Recovery

 It is crucial to know when it is time to seek recovery.
-If you or a loved one misuse opioids and display any symptoms that indicate an opioid addiction make the call.
-Contacting a reputable addiction treatment center is the first thing to do.
+If you or a loved one misuses opioids and displays any symptoms that indicate an opioid addiction, make the call.
+Contacting a reputable addiction treatment center is the first step.
 From there, a medical provider or counselor will guide you on the course of action that works best for you.

 Opioid addiction recovery is possible for everyone, no matter how long you have been meaning to get help.
 The dependable professionals at Applegate Recovery want to help you take the first step and enroll in MAT.
 Our trained team of experts and personalized treatment programs will help you take back ownership of your life.
 Being a medically assisted treatment center, we have a proven track record of doing just that.
 If you are ready to get started or have questions, contact us today and we will get you on your way.